dudzy/battleship/README.md

 battleship
 ==========

-Battleship classic's game in browser and with opponent online
+Battleship classic's game in browser and with opponent online.

-Used Nodejs as backend and JavaScript as frontend.
+Used Nodejs/SocketIO as backend and JavaScript as frontend.
 Communication via WebSocket.